IPM Partnership Grants Program

 - IPM Applied Research

 Project types may not be combined into one proposal, but more than one project type for a specific topic may be submitted.
 For example, an emerging pest issue could be addressed through:

-- the development of publication(s) and/or a pest management strategic management plan (Communications), OR
+- the development of publication(s) and/or a pest management strategy plan (Communications), or

 - the collaboration of PDs submitting 3 complementary proposals listed above.

 If you have an idea for an IPM proposal but are not sure which project type is appropriate, please see the table below.